rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
 Some Ubuntu&reg; users have older agents installed on their machines.
-In order to communicate properly with your system, the **configuration** file might need to be overwritten with a current version.
+In order to communicate properly with your system, the configuration file might need to be overwritten with a current version.

-#### How does Rackspace Cloud Backup handle corrupt files?
+#### How does Cloud Backup handle corrupt files?

-Cloud Backup double-checks to make sure files get written properly when backed up and restored.
+Cloud Backup double-checks to make sure files get written properly when they are backed up and restored.
 However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
 If file corruption occurs in Cloud Files itself, it might render the backup unusable.